+"Robert E. Lee"

-Tuesday, September 2nd: "Confederate General Robert E. Lee."
-Since this is the first meeting of the new season, you are cordially invited to attend the meeting and meet Gen. Lee.
-He will be dressed in his Confederate uniform, of course, and is quite eager to share personal insights and answer your questions about his life, his illustrious military career and battlefield decisions.
+You are cordially invited to attend this first meeting of the new season and meet Gen. Lee.
+He will be dressed in his Confederate uniform, of course, and is quite eager to share personal insights and answer your questions about his life, his illustrious military career, and battlefield decisions.
 Actually, Gen. Lee is portrayed by Thomas Jessee, a respected and popular living historian dedicated to bringing history to life and mesmerizing his audiences.